 The 2022-23 Budget has also funded a new initiative to develop and implement specific interventions for working with high risk perpetrators.
 The 2022 release of the Family Violence Multi-Agency Risk Assessment and Management (MARAM) Framework perpetrator guidance also strengthens the response to perpetrators and guides agencies in their risk management of perpetrators and helps to inform decisions about the timing and nature of interventions.
 The release of this perpetrator MARAM guidance also helps agencies to accurately identify the predominant aggressor and address misidentification where it does occur.

 There are a number of initiatives underway that were funded in budgets since 2020-21 to attract, recruit and retain specialist family violence workforce including the 2020-21 Budget outcome of $8.1 million over three years to support the coordination of up to 240 traineeships within family violence and sexual assault services.
 A new Family Violence Graduate Support Program has been implemented to create up to 100 graduate jobs in the family violence sector, supporting the delivery of family violence services, including perpetrator services, and addressing unprecedented demand.
-These initiatives complement funding provided to to support workforce development for MBCP’s and case management practitioners.
+These initiatives complement funding provided to No to Violence to support workforce development for MBCP’s and case management practitioners.